 ENGINEERING PRACTICES LABORATORY

-The Foundry Laboratory - the fundamental of the manufacturing process, casting is learnt in this lab.
 Students learn how to prepare the mould, the method of melting the metal and pouring it into the mould etc. They become familiar with the tools used in foundry shop, casting allowances, casting defects and methods of eradicating the defects.
-The process of joining similar and dissimilar metals is studied in the welding shop and students gain practical working experience in arc welding, gas welding - gas cutting and soldering and brazing techniques.
-Students are given training on plumbing work, electrical wiring and wood working in carpentry shop along with the tools and their usage.
+The process of joining similar and dissimilar metals is studied in the welding shop and students gain practical working experience in arc welding, gas welding, gas cutting, soldering and brazing techniques.
+Students are given training on plumbing work and electrical wiring, and wood working in carpentry shop

 MANUFACTURING TECHNOLOGY LABORATORY

-Working in a lathe is one of the major requirements of a mechanical engineer.
-Students become skilled at lathe operations by performing turning, facing, thread cutting, knurling, chamfering, axial drilling, eccentric turning, step turning and taper turning along with the use of various tools.
-Lathe Tool Dynamometer which is used for measuring the cutting force exerted on the work piece by the tool in a lathe is available.
+Working on a lathe is one of the major requirements of a mechanical engineer.
+Students become skilled at lathe operations by performing turning, facing, thread cutting, knurling, chamfering, axial drilling, eccentric turning, step turning and taper turning, using various tools.
+The major equipment in this lab include CentreLathes and specialised machines for HorizontalMilling, Shaping, SurfaceGrinding, CylindricalGrinding, RadialDrilling, GearHobbling and Center-lessgrinding.

 FLUID MECHANICS AND MACHINERY LABORATORY

-In Fluid Mechanics and Machinery Laboratory, flow through pipes, orifice, mouthpieces, notches etc. are analysed by the students to measure the velocity of fluid, coefficient of discharge, and coefficient of velocity.
-The working principle and performance of hydraulic turbines and pumps are also taught here.
+In Fluid Mechanics and Machinery Laboratory, flow through pipes, orifices, mouthpieces, notches etc. are analyzed by the students to measure the velocity of fluid, coefficient of discharge, and coefficient of velocity.
+The major equipment in this lab are Orifice meter setup, Venturi meter setup, Rota meter setup, Reciprocating and Gear pump setup, Pelton wheel, Francis turbine and Kaplan turbine setup.

 STRENGTH OF MATERIALS LABORATORY